flairNLP/transformer-ranker/examples/01-text-classification.md

 Use Hugging Face’s Datasets library to load and access various text datasets.
 You can explore datasets in the [text classification](https://huggingface.co/datasets?task_categories=task_categories:text-classification&sort=trending) section on Hugging Face.

-In this example, we use the TREC question classification dataset, which groups questions by type of information asked.
+In this example, we use the TREC question classification dataset, which categorizes questions based on the type of information they seek.
-It comes with coarse and fine-grained question categories:
+It comes with coarse and fine-grained question classes:

 - **Coarse-grained classes:** Six broad categories, including descriptions, entities, abbreviations, humans, locations, and numeric values.
 For example, the question _"What is a Devo hat?"_ falls under the coarse class DESC (description and abstract concept).
 - **Fine-grained classes:** Splits broad categories into 50 subclasses, where the question _"What is a Devo hat?"_ belongs to a finer class, DESC:def (definition).